 At Dulin, we recognize that potty proficiency is a developmental milestone that varies widely among children, and accidents can (and do!) happen.
 As much as parents would like for toilet training to happen on their schedule, it can only happen on the child’s timetable.

-Children in our Bears classes are not required to be potty-trained.
+Children in our Bears class are not required to be potty-trained.

-Children in our Owls, Frogs, and Foxes classes should be potty-trained — or at least be actively working on it.
+Children in our Owls, Lions, and Foxes classes should be potty-trained — or at least be actively working on it.